 Participants asked by any member of the community to stop any such behavior are expected to comply immediately.

 Reporting Violence or Bullying

 In the event that you are either directly affected by or witness to any violence at an event, it is imperative for the safety of all participants that the incident be reported without delay.
-Reporting any violence or potentially violent situations should be done immediately to MICCAI safety officers at firstname.lastname@example.org.
+Reporting any violence or potentially violent situations should be done immediately to MICCAI Code of Conduct Officers at firstname.lastname@example.org.

 Reporting Personal Harassment

 If you believe you have been personally harassed you may:

 - Confront the harasser personally or in writing pointing out the unwelcome behaviour and requesting that it stop; or

 - Discuss the situation with a MICCAI Code of Conduct Officer.

 Any participant who feels harassed can and should, in all confidence and without fear of reprisal, personally report the facts directly to a MICCAI Code of Conduct Officer.

 The Code of Conduct Officer may recommend any such actions that will result in a fair and just conclusion of the situation, with the ultimate goal of ensuring that MICCAI events provide a welcoming environment, free from threatening conduct, harassment, and intimidation.